MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgUserCalendar.md

   - `[Type <String>]`: eventType
   - `[WebLink <String>]`:

-INPUTOBJECT `<ICalendarIdentity>`: Identity Parameter
+`INPUTOBJECT <ICalendarIdentity>`: Identity Parameter
   - `[AttachmentId <String>]`: The unique identifier of attachment
   - `[CalendarGroupId <String>]`: The unique identifier of calendarGroup
   - `[CalendarId <String>]`: The unique identifier of calendar
   - `[CalendarPermissionId <String>]`: The unique identifier of calendarPermission
   - `[EventId <String>]`: The unique identifier of event
   - `[EventId1 <String>]`: The unique identifier of event
-  - `[EventId2 <String>]`: The unique identifier of event
   - `[ExtensionId <String>]`: The unique identifier of extension
   - `[GroupId <String>]`: The unique identifier of group
-  - `[MultiValueLegacyExtendedPropertyId <String>]`: The unique identifier of multiValueLegacyExtendedProperty
   - `[PlaceId <String>]`: The unique identifier of place
-  - `[SingleValueLegacyExtendedPropertyId <String>]`: The unique identifier of singleValueLegacyExtendedProperty
   - `[UserId <String>]`: The unique identifier of user

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the calendar.
+`MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>`: The collection of multi-value extended properties defined for the calendar.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Value <String[]>]`: A collection of property values.

-OWNER `<IMicrosoftGraphEmailAddress>`: emailAddress
+`OWNER <IMicrosoftGraphEmailAddress>`: emailAddress
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Address <String>]`: The email address of the person or entity.
   - `[Name <String>]`: The display name of the person or entity.

-SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty\[]>: The collection of single-value extended properties defined for the calendar.
+`SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>`: The collection of single-value extended properties defined for the calendar.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Value <String>]`: A property value.